Get The Help You Deserve

 Operator Errors

-As we mentioned above, human error can also be a trigger for Metro accidents.
+As we mentioned above, human error can also trigger Metro accidents.
 That is why operators must be thoroughly trained and adhere to strict safety protocols to minimize the possibility of errors.
 However, the lives of those on board can be at risk due to exhaustion, distraction, or even irresponsibility.
-To understand the chain of events that led to a catastrophe, it is necessary to take a close look at the failures of the operators.
+To understand the chain of events that led to a catastrophe, it is necessary to take a close look at the operators' failures.

-In any case, it is common knowledge that Metro operators in New York City that the training and preparation process to become a subway operator in New York City is quite rigorous and can vary based on the transit agency, in this case, the Metropolitan Transportation Authority (MTA) of New York.
+It is well known that becoming a subway operator in New York City requires rigorous training and preparation.
+The process can differ depending on the transit agency, such as the Metropolitan Transportation Authority (MTA) of New York.

-New subway operators typically have to go through a training program that, depending on the organization and the particular system they will be working on, can last anywhere from a few weeks to a few months.
+New subway operators typically have to undergo a training program that can last anywhere from a few weeks to a few months, depending on the organization and the particular system they will be working on.

 The operator training program typically includes: